 Other: In addition to the eight courses listed above, students are required to take two additional policy-related courses.
-While these courses can be in economics or political science, students are encouraged to consider policy-related courses in other disciplines.
+Students are encouraged to consider policy-related courses in other disciplines.
 Sociology, in particular, offers several policy-related courses on a regular basis.
 Students may also take classes from Public Policy faculty members that address some specific policy domain, for example, health care policy, environmental policy, urban policy, or immigration policy.

 Students pursuing an AOC in Public Policy are also required to take a course in basic statistics.
 While no additional courses in quantitative analysis are required, students are strongly encouraged to take additional courses of this nature if they plan on pursuing a career in some aspect of public policy.

 In order to complete a Public Policy Area of Concentration, the Senior Thesis must be sponsored by a member of the Public Policy faculty, who are listed below.
 One other member of the Public Policy faculty must be on the Baccalaureate Committee.

 Economics/Public Policy: For this Joint Disciplinary AOC, the student must complete all the requirements for an Area of Concentration in Economics, including completion of both Public Finance Courses (Government Spending and Taxation).
 In addition, the student must satisfactorily complete Introduction to American Politics and Power and Public Policy, plus one other non-economics policy-related course.
 A non-Economics member of the Public Policy faculty must be on the Baccalaureate Committee.